 I decided to take a summer course in Ensenada, Mexico to learn Spanish and take classes in ethnology and anthropology.
 I lived there for several months and it was then that I was given the opportunity to make a short documentary with a few other students on the "Mercado Negro" fishing industry.
 I directed and edited the documentary.
 This being my first personal project thus finding a new passion.

 The following months.
 I enrolled into film school in my HOMETOWN of

-I've also recently produced the feature documentary, "The Great Train Robbery: A Tale of Two Thieves for theatrical release and Netflix.
+I've recently produced the Political Thriller, "DEEP IN THE FOREST," coming to theaters soon.
+I've also produced the feature documentaries, "The Phoenician - The Rise and Fall of the Pistoleros" and "The Great Train Robbery: A Tale of Two Thieves for theatrical release and Netflix.

 I could not have accomplished any of this without the INVALUABLE SUPPORT

 of my family, Bobby Ball and her family, and the numerous mentors I've had in my schooling and professional life.
 I especially thank my mom, Lori Ball, Chris Cibelli, Howard Bingham, Simon Baker, Tom Verica, Eric Laneuville, and Chris Long for their mentoring and opportunities.